Rainaaaa/Rainaaaa/README.md

 # Chengjun Zhang (Rainaaaa) 👋

 I graduated from Denison University in 2022 with majors Data analytics and Computer Science.
-Right now, I'm an incoming student of MSSI program (Master of Science of Security Informatics) of Johns Hopkins University.
+Right now, I'm a master student of Security Informatics of Johns Hopkins University.

 ## My academic interest includes but not limited to:
     1) Data Visualization